Retirement annuities: is the tax refund worth it?

 Remember to submit your RA certificate

 Keep in mind that SARS can only provide you with a refund or lower tax bill if it knows about your RA contributions.
-Therefore, keep your RA tax certificate in a safe place and remember to enter the total contributions for the tax year when completing your tax return (the 2019/20 filing season opens on 1 July 2020).
+Therefore, keep your RA tax certificate in a safe place and remember to enter the total contributions for the tax year when completing your next tax return.
 SARS will also ask you to submit your RA tax certificate along with the rest of your supporting tax documents.

 What if you don’t have an RA?